 So, what does this email marketing software have to offer your visitors?

-Paid subscribers get a snazzy HTML email designer, but free accounts have to make do with a rich-text editor instead.
+This email marketing software offers its paid subscribers a snazzy HTML email designer, but free accounts have to make do with a rich-text editor instead.

-With that said, their HTML editor uses a drag-and-drop interface where you can simply drag specific types of layout blocks to wherever you need them.
+With that said, the HTML editor of this email marketing software uses a drag-and-drop interface where you can simply drag specific types of layout blocks to wherever you need them.

-Users also get access to a forms builder for creating pop-ups – this comes with plenty of templates that you can then edit if you need to.
+Users of this email marketing software also get access to a forms builder for creating pop-ups – this comes with plenty of templates that you can then edit if you need to.

 The ‘Sites’ feature is where you create landing pages, which again comes with pre-designed templates that you can tweak to suit your requirements.